harishekharajayakumarl/Foodie/README.md

 - Error handling
 - HTTPs
 - Tree shaking - remove the unused code
-- Different dev and produ bundles
+- Different dev and prod bundles

+# Common Practices
+- Creating an src folder and inside it adding the components folder
+- Separate folders for sepatrate componenets
+- Name the componenet folders with same name of component